Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteer work or internships
+- Provide any relevant experiences you’ve gained through volunteer work or internships

-- Note any achievements or responsibilities you held in these roles.
+- Highlight any accomplishments or responsibilities that you were able to fulfill in these roles.

 References: